eschava/psmqtt/README.rst

    sensors_battery/* - Battery state.
 Topic per parameter sensors_battery/*;  - Battery state parameters in one topic (JSON string) sensors_battery/{percent/secsleft/power_plugged} - Battery state separate parameters
+        where secsleft could be
+            -1 if time is unknown
+            -2 for unlimited time (power is plugged) or time in seconds

 Other system info
 ::